Our Career Development Program

 FaithWorks students work hard to improve themselves.
 Learning valuable job skills is a challenge, so students must commit themselves to the full thirteen weeks of the program.

-The FaithWorks class meets Monday-Friday from 9a.m. to 4p.m.
-During the second half of the program, students volunteer sixteen hours a week in an internship of their choosing.
+The FaithWorks class meets Monday-Friday from 9 a.m. to 4 p.m.
+During the second half of the program, students serve two days a week as unpaid interns in the career field of their choosing.
 Experience and job training is offered through class and the internship, and students must be motivated to complete the process.

 Sound like the opportunity you’ve been waiting for?

-Come by 1229 N. Mockingbird to meet some of the staff and register for the class.
+Visit us at 1229 N. Mockingbird and meet some of the staff and register for the class.
 It’s free.
-You will see how the aims and purposes of FaithWorks can become your goals as well.
-If you come while class is in session, you may visit with students and share lunch with them and the staff.
+You will see how FaithWorks can help you achieve your goals.
+If you come at noon while class is in session, you can visit with students and share lunch with them and the staff.